atul161/atul161/README.md

 ## Hi 👋 I am Atul!
 I am a developer who is passionate about stuff like golang , android , flutter and devops.
-Few tech that I enjoy working in are terraform , kubernates, gcp , aws.
+Few tech that I enjoy working are terraform , kubernates, gcp , aws.
 Recently, I have just started with tech-blogging!
 - 👨🏽‍💻 Currently working, learning and growing my skillset in fullstack development , devops , competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in fullstack projects.
 - 🕵🏼‍♂️ If you have a cool project idea then include me as well.